siteorigin/docs/widgets-bundle/templating/html-templates.md

 # HTML Templates
 HTML templates are used to render widgets for display in the front end.
 A template is included for output when the `widget()` function is called, so it has access to the widget `$instance` variable and the `$args` variable.
+By default, Widgets Bundle will attempt to use `tpl/default.php` in your widget directory.

-The template's name must be specified by overriding the `get_template_name()` function.
+The template's name can be optionally overriden by using the `get_template_name()` function.
 By default, it must be placed in a folder named _tpl_ in the root of the widget folder.

 ### Example - simple template
 Overriding the `get_template_name()` function: